In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

 https://www.proxmox.com/en/downloads/category/iso-images-pve

-The details on how to install Proxmox on your computer can be found on the Proxmox website.
-If you have questions, you can always leave a message in the comments or email me.
+Instructions for installing Proxmox on your computer are available on the Proxmox website.
+If you require further assistance, kindly leave a comment or email me.

 Prerequisites